-The famous caves of Matala pock the face of the headland forming the north side of the small bay.
+The famous caves of Matala in the Greek islands pock the face of the headland forming the north side of the small bay.
 Dug into the soft stone at regular intervals, they almost look like cabin balconies on the sinking-ship shape of the headland itself; earthquakes have tilted the entire landmass, contributing to the effect.

-Outside the caves, there are some interesting aggregates which may be the remains of earthquake-driven tsunami waves hitting Matala, possibly after the earthquake in 365.
+Outside the caves, there are some interesting aggregates which may be the remains of earthquake-driven tsunamis hitting Matala, possibly after the earthquake in 365.
 You'll see dirt, shells, brick, bone, wood and other items seemingly cemented together.

-3. Fishermen - The caves offer easy access to the sea, and local memory suggests that fishermen used some of them at different times as temporary housing.
-There are still a few caves on the opposite side of the harbor which are bigger and are used to this day for the storage of fishing equipment- and the storage of a fisherman or two, at least for short periods.
+The caves offer easy access to the sea, and local memory suggests that fishermen used some of them at different times as temporary housing.
+There are still a few caves on the opposite side of the harbor which are bigger and used to this day for the storage of fishing equipment--as well as a fisherman or two (at least for short periods).

 The Rom arrived in Crete very early in their European history, and have lived on the island for nearly seven hundred years.
 Accounts of the Gypsies on Crete mention that they sometimes lived in caves.

 While the caves are most famously associated with international hippies living in them, one Cretan man told us that even before the "hippie era" Matala was popular with the local Cretan counterculture--himself included--in the late 1950s.
 The foreigners arrived later, many of them arriving after a Life magazine photo spread on Matala.
 These foreigners included such luminaries as Joni Mitchell, who mentions Matala in her song "Carey" on the album Blue.
 Allegedly, Bob Dylan, Cat Stevens, and a number of other later-famous musicians also visited the caves of Matala.